June 17, 2026 at 9:00 AM Eastern

 Business ownership plays an increasingly central role in wealth transfer despite gaps in formal succession planning.

-Ultra-high-net-worth (UHNW) investors with over $25 million in investable assets are increasingly focused on private markets, strategic use of credit, and intentional planning to preserve wealth across generations.
+Ultra-high-net-worth (UHNW) investors with over twenty five million dollars in investable assets are increasingly focused on private markets, strategic use of credit, and intentional planning to preserve wealth across generations.

 Younger investors (Gen Z and Millennials, ages 21 to 45) are reshaping how wealth is built and diversified, as they embrace alternative investments and emerging technologies.